fullcalendar/fullcalendar-docs/_docs-v4/month-view/month-view.md

   - month-view-demo
 ---

 Month view displays the current month's days, and usually a few days of the previous and next months, in a table-like format.
+It's technically considered "dayGridMonth" view and is part of the [DayGrid plugin](daygrid-view).
 It can be initialized in an [ES6 setup](initialize-es6) like so:

 ```js
 import { Calendar } from '@fullcalendar/core';